 Selling and marketing expenses consist primarily of salaries, commissions, advertising, trade shows, seminars, public relations, co-op activities with partners, travel and other related expenses.
-Selling and marketing expenses were \$253.8 million in 2011, \$255.3 million in 2012 and \$276.1 million in 2013, which represented 20% of revenues in 2011, 19% of the revenues in 2012 and 20% of the revenues in 2013.
-In 2013, there was an increase of \$20.8 million.
-Of this increase, \$17.7 million was primarily as a result of an increase in compensation committed to sales and marketing in addition to a \$3.1 million increase caused by the impact of currency fluctuations on compensation expenses and overhead expenses.
+Selling and marketing expenses were \$306 million in 2014, \$276 million in 2013 and \$255 million in 2012, which represented 20% of revenues in 2014, 20% of the revenues in 2013 and 19% of the revenues in 2012.
+In 2014 and 2013, there was an increase of \$30 million and \$21 million, respectively.
+Of this increase, \$25 million and \$18 million was primarily as a result of an increase in headcount and compensation committed to sales and marketing, respectively.

-Our expenses in Israel, Europe, Canada and Australia, which primarily relate to compensation, travel, facilities and marketing, are paid in local currencies but are reported in U.S. dollars.
+Our selling and marketing expenses worldwide are paid in local currencies and are reported in U.S. dollars.
 Therefore, changes to the exchange rates between the local currencies and the U.S. dollar have affected, and may in the future affect, our expense level.